 Can my food call Australia home?

 A new country of origin food labelling system for Australia was introduced on July 1, 2016, with compliance required by 1 July 2018.
-At this time, the mandatory requirements will pass from the Australian Food Standards Code to requirements under Australian Consumer Law.
+At the present time, country of origin food labelling can meet the mandatory requirements in the Australian Food Standards Code or the new requirements under Australian Consumer Law.

 Currently, packaged food must carry a statement of where the food was made, produced or grown; or the country where the food was manufactured or packaged and that the food is a mix of ingredients imported into that country or a mix of local and imported ingredients.
 The country of origin of the ingredients can also be stated.